robson-koji/elasticsandra/README.md

 ##Download and install
 It is recommend that you use virtualenv and create an environment to install Elasticsandra.

 Git clone the repository in your home, or elsewhere.

-A directory called *elastisandra* will be created on git clone.
+A directory called *elastisandra* will be created after git clone.

 - cd ~
 - git clone https://github.com/fortinbras/elasticsandra.git
 - pip install elasticsandra/dist/elasticsandra-0.1.tar.gz

-Install required dependencies to finalize de installation process.
+Install required dependencies to finalize the installation process.

 ##Libs
 Once you have finished the installation process, you will have had installed Elasticsandra libs.

-These libs will be used by the daemon and by the injector script, documented on the following sections.
+These libs will be used by the daemon and by the injector script, which are documented bellow.

-Source code of the libs are here, and they are installed on your virtuaenv python libs dir (assuming you are using virtualenv):
+Elasticsandra libs were installed on your virtuaenv python libs dir (assuming you are using virtualenv).
+These are the source code path:

 - *installation_dir/elasticsandra/elasticsandra/elasticsandra.py*
 - *installation_dir/elasticsandra/elasticsandra/es_cassandra.py*